AdriianCOE/HOI4-Map-Editor/README.md

 | `Esc` | Cancel the current action |
 | `H` | Reset zoom |

-Map shortcuts are suspended while typing in a field, picker or search box.
+Map shortcuts are suspended while typing in a field, picker, or search box.

 ## Current limitations

 - Preview builds currently support Windows x64 only.
 - Province Save and State Apply are separate transactions.
-- Country names, state localizations and other game-data localizations are not loaded from the game yet.
+- Country names, state localizations, and other game-data localizations are not loaded from the game yet.
 - Country flags and game icons are not displayed yet.
 - Adjacencies can be inspected, but the full editing workspace is still planned.
-- Strategic Regions do not yet have complete editing workspaces.
+- Strategic Regions and Continents do not yet have complete dedicated editing workspaces.
-- Rivers, supply networks, heightmaps and trees are not directly editable.
+- Rivers, supply networks, heightmaps, and tree maps are not directly editable.
-- The executable is not currently digitally signed and Windows SmartScreen may display a warning for early preview builds.
+- The executable is not currently digitally signed, so Windows SmartScreen may display a warning for early preview builds.

 The project does not distribute proprietary Hearts of Iron IV assets.